Pros and cons of printed event tickets

-- Some attendees may prefer physical event tickets and would rather not have to find a printer.
+- Some attendees may prefer physical event tickets.

 - Excludes potential attendees without computers, mobile devices, or access to a printer.

-- Check-in for mobile ticketing requires a mobile device, while digital tickets need to be printed or at least readily available on a device.
+- Check-in for mobile ticketing requires a mobile device.

-- Technology does sometimes fail, so fast WiFi is a must!
+- Technology does sometimes fail, and fast WiFi is a must!

-On the flip side, millennial and Gen Z attendees will be more comfortable and interested in an event that offers digital and mobile tickets.
+On the flip side, millennial and Gen Z attendees are more comfortable and interested in an event that offers digital and mobile tickets.

 Although printed tickets have long been the standard, the landscape has changed with the advent of the internet and digital ticketing.
 Today, almost 71% of event tickets are sold online.
 To be successful, selling tickets through social media platforms like Facebook and Instagram as well as through an event site is a must.
 However, it’s worth noting that 29% of tickets remain available for purchase outside of online channels.
 And, as any event organizer knows, maximizing ticket sales is a top priority.